bahadirfyildirim/JMcDM/README.md

 ```

 ## Community guidelines

 Do you want to contribute?

 - Please create an Issue first.
 In this issue, please specify the idea.
-- Let the community discuss the new contribution.
+- Let the community discuss the new contribution in our Slack channel or in the created issue.

 If the community decision is yes, please